Wanna know what your Director of Studies really means when he talks?

 So here goes…

-You’re teaching English in Spain – or somewhere else.
+I guess you’re teaching English in Spain – or somewhere else.
 What do I know?

 Either way, you must have a sense of humor, or else you’d be dead by now.
 Not not to mention few material aspirations and a high tolerance for long hot summers with little or no cash flow.